 Supporting student learning and success is a priority for UBC.

-With Early Alert, faculty, staff and TA’s can identify their concerns about students sooner and in a more coordinated way.
-This gives students the earliest possible connection to the right resources and support, before difficulties become overwhelming.
+Early Alert allows faculty, staff, and TAs to identify their concerns about students sooner and in a more coordinated way.